-Manufacture or Cultivation of Drugs in St. Louis and St. Charles County
+Manufacture or Cultivation of Drugs in Missouri.

 A criminal charge for manufacturing a controlled substance is a serious offense which could result in a felony on your record.
 It also has one of the biggest ranges of punishment ranging from an E felony, the lowest in Missouri, to an A felony, which could result in a minimum of 10 years imprisonment.
 When you are charged with possession of prescription drugs you want to have somebody on your side who is knowledgeable about the subject, who has had District Attorney drug training and has handled cases involving manufacture or cultivation of drugs.
 At the Krupp law firm, we have the experience and have had success analyzing the consistency of lab reports and the evidence involving many drug charges.